20 Greatest Computer Programmers Of All Time

 Who is he: Alan Turing was a computer scientist, mathematician, cryptanalyst, and logician.
 He has been called the father of theoretical computer science and artificial intelligence.

-What he has done: During World War II, he devised numerous techniques for breaking German ciphers.
+What he has done: During World War II, he developed numerous techniques for breaking German ciphers.
 Turing built an electromechanical machine that could find settings of the Enigma machine.
-He formalized the concepts of computation and algorithm with the Turing machine, a device that can be adapted to simulate the logic of any algorithms.
+He formalized the concepts of computation and algorithm with the Turing machine, a device that can be adapted to simulate the logic of any algorithm.

-Major Achievements: He was honored with the Smith’s Prize, Officer of the Order of the British Empire, and Fellow of Royal Society.
+Major Achievements: He was honored with the Smith’s Prize, appointed as an Officer of the Order of the British Empire (OBE), and named a Fellow of the Royal Society.

-Since 1966, Turing Award has been given annually by the Association for Computing Machinery for people’s contributions to the computing community.
+Since 1966, the Turing Award has been presented each year by the Association for Computing Machinery (ACM) to recognize individuals for their outstanding contributions to the field of computing.

 Update – Programmers Suggested By Our Readers

-Steve Wozniak: single-handedly designed Apple-I and Apple-II computers in the late 1970s, and these two machines contributed significantly to the microcomputer revolution.
+Steve Wozniak single-handedly designed the Apple I and Apple II computers in the late 1970s, and these two machines made significant contributions to the microcomputer revolution.

 Frequently Asked Questions